 11) Seventh Generation

 Seventh Generation is a cleaning products company that revolutionized the cleaning industry with eco-friendly cleaning products free of harmful toxins and chemicals.
 Unlike other eco-friendly brands which often cost more, Seventh Generation prices their items competitively, making it an affordable yet healthy choice that is not only safe for the environment, but for your family and pets.

 It’s the one-two punch of being awesome for the environment and awesome for human health.
 The company also recently topped Forbes’ annual “Best For The Environment” list, which highlights companies that go above and beyond standard green practices.
 Clearly, they’re doing something right.

 Similar to Numi Tea, Seventh Generation is so blatant with their eco-friendly design, it’s impossible to miss.
 Considering they’re so focused on the environment, it definitely feels true to their brand.

 Seventh Generation is a pretty traditional green company, but the secret to their success is how they’ve been able to expand outside of the typical customer base by highlighting product benefits that appeal to all consumers—not just eco-folks.
 If you can push your product’s other benefits (Seventh Generation focused on health), you’ll get even more customers behind your eco-friendly mission.

 How are you going green?

-Whether you’re already a green expert or you’re just dipping your toe in the eco-marketing water, there are lessons to be learned from these eight brands.
+Whether you’re already a green expert or you’re just dipping your toe into eco-friendly branding, there are lessons to be learned from these eleven sustainable companies.
 They’re crushing the competition, supporting the planet, and staying true to their brand DNA along the way.
 That’s what we call winning.